pyronaur/easy-photography-portfolio/readme.txt

 == Changelog ==
+= 1.1.6 =
+* Fix lightGallery social sharing issues, for real.
+* Close the whole gallery on ESC key
+* Add options to disable thumbnails or hide them by default
+* CSS Improvements
+* Reorganize settings this much -> 👌
+* Make a few more strings translatable

 = 1.1.5 =
 * Translations are now working!
 * Trigger `phort.lazy.loaded_item` after each lazy-loading item has loaded